jmacaben/morse-blinker/README.md

-# Morse Code Blinker
+# Morse Code Translator
-Built for the Nandland Go Board, this Verilog project takes ASCII characters received via UART and blinks their Morse code translation through an LED.
+Built for the Nandland Go Board, this project converts ASCII characters received via UART into Morse code and blinks them on an LED.
+Additionally, it now includes a Python-based decoder that captures the blinking LED with a webcam and translates the Morse code back into text.

 ## Project Overview
-This design consists of several modules, along with their respective testbenches:
+This design consists of several Verilog modules, along with their respective testbenches:
 - **UART_RX[^*]**: Receives ASCII bytes from a serial terminal
 - **UART_TX[^*]**: Echoes back received bytes for confirmation
 - **ASCII_to_Morse**: Converts ASCII characters into a 5-bit Morse pattern
 - **Morse_to_Signal**: Blinks an LED according to the Morse pattern using a clocked finite state machine.
 The top-level module, **Morse_Blinker_Top**, connects these components to receive characters, translate them to Morse, and blink the LED.

-## Versions/Improvements
-- **Single-Letter Blinker**: The original version (**Morse_Blinker_Top_v1.v**) could blink one character at a time immediately upon receiving it.
-- **Message Blinker**: The current version (**Morse_Blinker_Top_v2.v**) buffers multiple characters, handles spaces between letters and words, and blinks an entire message.
+This project also includes a camera-based Morse code receiver.
+Using OpenCV, **morse_decoder.py** can read the LED blinking from the FPGA and translates it back into text, displaying both the current signal (dots/dashes) and the decoded message in real time.

-## Setup
+## FPGA Setup
 - **Device**: iCE40HX1K (Nandland Go Board)
 - **Software**: Lattice iCEcube2 / Diamond Programmer
 - **Serial Terminal**: Tera Term (for sending/receiving ASCII characters)